 Solution focussed hypnotherapy

 Solution Focussed Hypnotherapy, commonly called "Suggestion therapy", works well with the simpler problems such as smoking, nail-biting, exam stress, (some) weight problems, confidence and memory boosting, sports performance, public speaking and fear of flying.

 It normally takes just one to four sessions.

-A personalised CD is made for you, which will aid you in achieving the desired changes rapidly.
+A personalised recording (MP3 or CD) is made for you, which will aid you in achieving the desired changes rapidly.

 Briefly, this therapy finds the root cause of the problem or the symptom and removes it, the doctrine of “Cause and Effect”.
 Hypno-psychotherapy reveals the cause and subsequently removes the symptoms.
 You realise where your problem or symptom comes from, and with that realisation comes the cure from within yourself.